-The EnPI V4.0 is a regression analysis based tool developed by the U.S. Department of Energy to help plant and corporate managers establish a normalized baseline of energy consumption, track annual progress of intensity improvements, energy savings, Superior Energy Performance (SEP) EnPIs, and other EnPIs that account for variations due to weather, production, and other variables.
-The tool is designed to accommodate multiple users including Better Buildings, Better Plants Program and Challenge Partners, SEP participants, other manufacturing firms, and non-manufacturing facilities such as data centers.
+The EnPI V5.0 is a regression analysis based tool developed by the U.S. Department of Energy, Office of Advanced Manufacturing, to help plant and corporate managers establish a normalized baseline of energy consumption, track annual progress of intensity improvements, energy savings, Superior Energy Performance (SEP) EnPIs, and other EnPIs that account for variations due to weather, production, and other variables.
+The tool is designed to accommodate multiple users including Better Buildings, Better Plants Program and Challenge Partners, 50001 Ready and SEP participants, other manufacturing firms, and non-manufacturing facilities such as data centers.

 Regression analysis is a statistical technique that estimates the dependence of a variable (typically energy consumption for energy use and intensity tracking) on one or more independent variables, such as ambient temperature, while controlling for the influence of other variables at the same time.
 Regression is commonly used for estimating energy savings through the measurement and verification of energy projects and programs, and has proven to be reliable when the input data covers the full annual variation in operating conditions.
 A properly used regression analysis can provide a reliable estimate of energy savings resulting from energy improvement strategies and projects by accounting for the effects of variables such as production variation and weather.

-In addition to providing a normalized view of energy performance, the EnPI tool calculates metrics specific to the SEP and Better Plants Programs.
+In addition to providing a normalized view of energy performance, the EnPI tool calculates metrics specific to the Better Plants, 50001 Ready and SEP Programs.
+Metrics required for the Better Plants annual report form are formatted to allow easy entry into the Better Plants annual report form.
 For the SEP Program, the tool calculates SEnPIs, cumulative improvement, and annual improvement.
-Metrics required for the Better Plants annual report form are formatted to allow easy entry into the online eCenter annual report form.
-The tool also allows corporate energy managers to roll plant level energy data and metrics up to a corporate level to determine corporate energy performance.
+Finally, the tool also allows corporate energy managers to roll plant level energy data and metrics up to a corporate level to determine corporate energy performance.

-The tool requires monthly or weekly energy consumption data.
-The energy consumption can be adjusted for multiple variables such as heating degree days (HDD), cooling degree days (CDD), dew point temperature, product output, moisture content of the product, shift schedule adjustments, etc.
+- Any variables that affect the energy consumption in a facility (e.g., heating degree days (HDD), cooling degree days (CDD), dew point temperature, product output, moisture content of the product, shift schedule adjustments, etc.)

 Cooling degree data can be downloaded from the following websites:

 The tool identifies key variables affecting facility energy performance and calculates a modeled consumption based on the independent variables selected for regression.
-The tool outputs metrics required for both the SEP and Better Plants Program.
+The tool outputs metrics required for the Better Plants, 50001 Ready and SEP Programs.
 The tool calculates SEnPIs, cumulative improvement, annual improvement, and normalized energy savings for the SEP Program.
 Other optional outputs include cost savings and avoided CO2 emissions.
-Metrics for the Better Plants Program are formatted in a manner consistent with the Better Plants Annual Reporting form, which allows for the data to be easily entered into the online reporting form.
+Metrics for the Better Plants Program are formatted in a manner consistent with the Better Plants Annual Reporting form.
 For the Better Plants Program, the tool calculates the following fields required for the annual report: